chainbound/bolt/testnets/holesky/README.md

      --broadcast
    ```

-To check if your operator is correctly registered, set the operator public key
+To check if your operator is correctly registered, set the operator address
-in the `OPERATOR_PK` environment variable and run the following script:
+in the `OPERATOR_ADDRESS` environment variable and run the following script:

 ```bash
 forge script script/holesky/operators/RegisterSymbioticOperator.s.sol \